dico11/prosper/README.md

-# Visualization of Probability of Losses from Prosper Lending
+# Visualization of Probability of Losses of Prosper Lending

 ## Summary